Welcome to the THF Monthly Kukai.

 A kukai is a (usually quite casual) poetry contest.
 The administrator of the kukai (that’s us) assigns a theme for a given writing period and posts to Troutswirl (The Haiku Foundation blog) on the THF site, which is then redirected outward through our various media outlets.
 Poets write work to this theme during the allotted time and submit it to the administrator.
 The work submitted is gathered into an anonymous roster and posted to Troutswirl (The Haiku Foundation blog) for public viewing.
 At that time all participating poets and other interested readers may vote for their favorites.
 Votes are tallied and the results made public.
 The top winners will be acknowledged each month, and offered their choice of prizes from a list compiled by the Foundation.
 Please remember that everyone who votes is a winner — the process of choosing your personal favorites is not just fun, but also one of the best ways to improve your own haiku practice!

 Results of Last Month’s THF Kukai

-In May there were 144 submissions from thirty countries spread across five continents.
+In May there were 153 submissions from twenty-three countries across five continents.

 Remarks are by Dee Evetts, THF Monthly Kukai Commentator.
 He is an internationally known haiku poet and author of “The Conscious Eye” series on contemporary themes in Frogpond in the late 1990s and early 2000s.